jantuomi/autere_db/README.md

 ## Copyright and license

-LogDB is licensed under the Apache License, Version 2.0. © 2024 Jan Tuomi.
+AutereDB is licensed under the Apache License, Version 2.0. © 2024 Jan Tuomi.